Information on this web site was first uploaded to the internet in December 2011.

 Jeremy Bamber the Author’s view

-Jeremy’s natural mother was 16 and lived in Scotland, and his father a young army recruit.
-His natural father was married at the time he was conceived and later divorced his wife to marry Jeremy’s natural mother.
-His father rose to be an Army General and I believe they are still married to this day, they also had more children together, Jeremy Bamber’s full brother and sister are called Justin Marsham and Sophie Marsham.
+Jeremy’s natural mother was 16 and lived in Scotland, when she met his father, a young army recruit.
+His natural father was married at the time he was conceived but later divorced his wife in order to marry Jeremy’s natural mother.
+His father rose to be an Army General and I believe they are still married to this day.
+They also had two more children together, Jeremy Bamber’s full brother Justin Marsham and his full sister Sophie Marsham.

 Jeremy did not dress up as Adam Ant on the farm, contrary to popular belief, but was always smart and well presented when he wasn’t farming.
 He did go into London to meet up with friends and he saw Sheila every couple of weeks; he was friends with Colin Caffell and they got on well.
 Jeremy was definitely a ‘farmer’s boy’ who very much enjoyed that life style and wanted it to continue that way.

-From 79-80 Jeremy spent time in Australia travelling.
-For 5 months he worked on a sugar plantation working with a family in Queensland; he really enjoyed employment for them on the farm and still speaks about their ingenious inventions of various types of machinery to harvest crops.
+From 1979-80 Jeremy spent time in Australia travelling.
+For five months he worked on a sugar plantation staying with a family in Queensland.
+He really enjoyed being employed by them on the farm ,and still speaks about their ingenious inventions of various types of machinery to harvest crops.
 At the end of that year he went to New Zealand and back to Australia a couple of times but for no great length of time.
-It has been suggested that Jeremy hated farming, if this was so then why did he work on a farm in Australia and not as a barman for example?
+It has been suggested that Jeremy hated farming, and if this was so then why did he work on a farm in Australia and not as a barman for example?